Why We Like Black and White

 "When we hear Shostakovich, we seem to accompany it with semi-conscious visual narratives: it is as if a grainy black-and-white film of the siege of Leningrad itself is playing before our eyes as we listen to the symphony depicting the event (one of his least appealing)."

 We see black and white as being a strictly binary phenomenon, but we also have available to us an infinite amount of grays in between.
-We see color as being more superior than black and white but has the same luminance levels.
-What we see as being superior is a "richness", which can exist in either color or black and white, but for some reason, black and white seem richer--or has more pathos.
+We see color as being more superior to black and white but having the same luminance levels.
+What we see as superior is a "richness", which can exist in either color or black and white, but for some reason, black and white seem richer--or has more pathos.

 When I look back on my “cinematic” work in retrospect, the music that I wrote as a form of film scoring, was in the abstract sense, scoring for black and white films, perhaps with the "screenplays" based on books or novels that would suggest black and white films.
 Like the music of Shostakovich, the composer is subconsciously reacting to the world that desires to be depicted in black and white.
 But black and white is simply a previous state of technology at which time there wasn't a distinction between black and white and color, because color film still hadn't been invented.
 After it was, we redefined black and white as being sadder.
 In The Wizard of Oz, this distinction became a creative opportunity for showing the difference between reality and delirium using color versus grayscale--just as we have in recent times in the 2014 film Mommy, where the orientation of portrait and landscape was used as a narrative device.